Nonfarm payroll report: when it’s released, what it shows and how to trade it

 What is the nonfarm payroll report?

-Another big caveat to remember when it comes to the nonfarm payroll report is that it won’t exhaustively cover roughly 16 million Americans who are self-employed.
+Another big caveat to remember when it comes to the report is that it won’t exhaustively cover roughly 16 million Americans who are self-employed.
 Only those who have formally registered their business are included in the stats.

 Nonfarm payroll dates